VictorZoo/FCTP-Net/README.md

 # FCTP-Net
-A convolutional neural network for six-category fingerprint database
+A convolutional neural network for six-category fingerprint database.

 We upload four netfiles (Alexnet, Lenet, Caffenet and our FCTP-Net).